 Each waiver participant chooses between three (3) service delivery options: traditional, PDS, or a combination of the two known as blended services.
-If interested in the PDS or blended option, the participant may complete a PDS Employer Responsibilities Review Tool.
-The optional tool identifies the PDS tasks a participant can perform independently and the PDS tasks that will require support from others.
-During person-centered planning meetings, the participant works with the service advisor to identify the services he/she wants to self-direct.
-A participant who chooses PDS as their option for delivery of services may elect a PDS representative to assist with the responsibilities in order to be successful with this delivery model.
-Participants/PDS Representatives are supported by their service advisor who takes on the following tasks:
+If interested in the PDS or blended option, the participant may complete a PDS Employer Responsibilities Tool.
+The optional tool identified the PDS tasks a participant can perform independently and the PDS tasks that will require support from others.
+During person-centered planning meetings, the participant works with the PDS case manager to identify the services he/she wants to self-direct.
+A participant who chooses PDS as the option for delivery services may elect a PDS representative to assist with the responsibilities in order to be successful with this delivery model.
+Participants/PDS representatives are supported by their PDS case manager who takes on the following tasks:

-• Educating the participant and the participant's legal guardian and/or authorized representative, if applicable, on the rights, responsibilities and risks of the PDS option;

-- Assisting with the development of the PCSP; - Assisting with the hiring and managing of employees, and;

-• Monitoring the participant's health, safety, and welfare and ensuring that services are delivered effectively and meet the participant's needs through monthly face-to-face visits.
+- Educating the participant and the participant's legal guardian and/or authorized representative, if applicable, on the rights, responsibilities and risks of the PDS option; - Assisting with the development of the PCSP; - Assisting with the hiring and managing of employees, and; - Monitoring the participant's health, safety, and welfare and ensuring that services are delivered effectively and meet the participants needs through monthly face-to-face visits.

-FMS staff within the Participant Directed Coordination agency is responsible to help the participant with employee payroll and other financial activities related to the participant's employees.
-The participant can also choose a PDS representative to assist him/her with self-directing services.
+FMS staff within the PDS case manager agency are responsible to help the participant with employee payroll and other financial activities related to the participant's employees.
+The participant can also choose a PDS representative to assist him/her with self-directed services.
 This PDS representative helps the participant in fulfilling his/her duties as a PDS employer using person-centered principles.

-A review and renewal of the PCSP, including service delivery options, with the participant and the participant's legal guardian and/or authorized representative takes place at least annually and can be modified more frequently as needs change.
+A review and renewal of the PCSP, including service delivery options, with the participant and the participant's legal guardian and/or authorized representative takes place at least annually and can be modified as frequently as needs change.